v-erse/svelte-django/README.md

 # svelte + django

-This is an app template for Svelte and Django.
+This is an app example for Svelte and Django.

 The Svelte frontend uses Webpack (instead of rollup) for bundling.

 We proxy our `/api` requests through to the Django backend using webpack's devserver.

+It also uses [Faker](https://github.com/joke2k/faker) to generate fake name's and addresses for demonstration.

 ## How to use